bytex-solutions/snamp/docs/configuration.md

 * via HTTP
 * via command-line tools

-System configuration (JVM and Apache Karaf) can be changed via set of configuration files in `<snamp>/etc` folder.
+System configuration (JVM and Apache Karaf) can be changed via set of configuration files in `<snamp>/etc` folder or commands of Karaf shell console.

 See [Configuring Apache Karaf](http://karaf.apache.org/manual/latest/users-guide/configuration.html) for more information about Apache Karaf configuration model.